June 21–22, 2018 | Philadelphia, Pennsylvania, USA

 Co-Lab provides a unique opportunity for business leaders and educators to collaborate in engaging workshops, lectures and small-group discussions.
 Explore the greatest challenges facing business today and the technology revolution shaping the business world of tomorrow.
 Working together, you will develop innovative, actionable solutions to futureproof your business and ensure that business school graduates are prepared to meet business challenges head on.

-- Artificial intelligence and the data analytics revolution: what it means for you
+- Business analytics revolution: what it means for you

-- The impact of AI and technology on workplace learning
+- The impact of technology on workplace learning

 - Achieving business and education results through collaboration and partnerships